gregboard/Project_4/README.md

 ## Questions:

 1. The other day I decided to clean my bedsheets for the first time in a long time.
 I found this bizarre implement under my pillow.
 Why is it there?\
-So as not to be a fool on the one night it is needed.
+So as not to be a fool on the one night it is needed

 2. Who’s Scruffy?\
-A blind and deaf bomb sniffing dog who doesn't smell well
+A blind and deaf bomb sniffing dog who doesn't smell very well

 3. Should I read the Tao Te Ching, or the Art of War?

 4. I have memories of having a talking shed.
 What was its name?\
 John

 5. Could anyone have seen the bitcoin boom coming?

 6. For as long as I can remember, I’ve been nervous when I’m near a merry-go-round if I have a bottle of water with me.
 Why is that?\
 If you spin a glass of water the oxygen will be disproportionately pulled to the outside.
 If you spin it enough, the oxygen will separate from the hydrogen and then you've made myself a bomb.

 7. I find myself with an excess of birds and a shortage of stones, what should I do?

 8. My friend (Ava, Zoey, Vivian, Eve,  Aisha, or Chaim, I don’t remember which) gave me some lemons.
 What should I do?
+Throw those lemons on the ground and refuse to leave until you get the damned limes you asked for the in first place.

 9. Did Young Scott see COVID-19 coming?

-10. Do I really need anything more than spellcheck in any circumstance?
+10. Do I really need anything more than spellcheck in any circumstance?\
+Yes.
+Spellcheck is not enough when ordering form a general-purpose delivery company.

 11. Why haven’t we unlocked all the mysteries of the ocean?

 12. Did Young Scott leave any red herrings?\
 Yes